techidaily/site-extra-skills/source/_posts/seeking-freedom-with-videos-which-plays-better-vlc-or-mpc-for-2024.md

 There are two potential competitors in video player market; VLC and MPC.
 Both of these software offer unique media management services but when it comes to professional level real time applications then careful selection becomes essential.
 The article below can help you to make detailed comparison between VLC and MPC; probably you will soon be able to decide the right solution for your needs.

-## Comparison of VLC and MPC

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/YZma8PBO0D8?si=9-qQgGVTuChYd27a" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/FLO5dwmJAVs?si=1OYH8rv8aPaMsCiU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Comparison of VLC and MPC

 ### User Interface